www.wheeloffortune.com | Facebook.com/wheeloffortune | Twitter: @wheeloffortune

 Three contestants compete by spinning The Wheel and calling out consonants for money or prizes.
-The first contestant to solve the puzzle wins the prizes he/she has amassed in the round, while the others’ banks are depleted.
+Only the contestant who solves the puzzle wins the prizes he/she has amassed in the round.

 The contestant who has won the most cash and prizes at the end of the main game is the big winner and plays in the “Bonus Round” for additional prizes.
-No one leaves Wheel of Fortune empty-handed, because each contestant walks away with the prizes won by solving puzzles correctly or a minimum of $1,000 cash.
+No one leaves Wheel of Fortune empty-handed, because each contestant is awarded a minimum of $1,000 cash.

 Some of the exciting game elements include: